iamdhruvtripathi/Cybersecurity-Writeups/Network Security Monitoring/Man-in-the-Middle Detection/README.md

 - Analyzing DNS traffic to identify attacker controlled IP addresses
 - Detecting HTTP POST requests and inspecting plaintext form data
 - Understanding SSL stripping attacks and how credentials can be exposed
-- Using network traffic analysis to identify indicators of a man in the middle attack

  ## Conclusion